Oportunidades

-Oportunidades (English: Opportunities; now rebranded as Prospera) is a government social assistance program in Mexico founded in 2002, based on a previous program called Progresa, created in 1997.
+Oportunidades (English: Opportunities; later rebranded as Prospera and more recently as Bienestar) is a government social assistance program in Mexico founded in 2002, based on a previous program called Solidaridad, created in 1988 and renamed Progresa in 1997.
 It is designed to target poverty by providing cash payments to families in exchange for regular school attendance, health clinic visits, and nutrition support.
 Oportunidades is credited with decreasing poverty and improving health and educational attainment in regions where it has been deployed.